jchristman/PenPal/README.md

 ## Plugin Ideas

 - [ ] Really anything from the core
-- [x] Ping sweep for IP range (host discovery -> add hosts via API) <-- Implemented in the Masscan plugin as a scanning option
+- [ ] Ping sweep for IP range (host discovery -> add hosts via API)
 - [ ] Nmap for service discovery for hosts or networks (host/service discovery -> add hosts/services via API)
-- [x] Masscan for service discovery for hosts or networks (host/service discovery -> add hosts/services via API)
+- [x] Rustscan for service discovery for hosts or networks (host/service discovery -> add hosts/services via API)
+- [ ] [httpx](https://github.com/projectdiscovery/httpx) for scanning ports to see if they are a web service
 - [ ] Burpsuite for vulnerability scanning
 - [ ] Dirb/dirbuster/insert URL discovery here
 - [ ] [Gowitness](https://hub.docker.com/r/leonjza/gowitness) for screenshots of websites